Policy last updated

 Schools with OWMS are required to maintain and operate their systems in line with the 3 sections of this policy: identify, manage and monitor.
 Schools are expected to meet the costs of these activities using their student resource package funding.

 As a first step, schools with OWMS must familiarise themselves with the type of system in place, the system’s location, its performance, the potential risks, and the ongoing maintenance program required.
-Refer to the risks and hazards chapter of the Guidance tab for more information about the risks associated with improperly maintained OWMS, including measures schools must take to minimise these risks.
-Refer to the system types chapter of the Guidance tab for more information about the different types of OWMS.
+Refer to the of the Guidance tab for more information about the risks associated with improperly maintained OWMS, including measures schools must take to minimise these risks.
+Refer to the of the Guidance tab for more information about the different types of OWMS.

 Schools must have valid, unexpired permits or licences for their systems.
 Licences and permits identify the regular maintenance and inspection activities needed to ensure that a system is safe and operational.